menu

 Real Estate Prices & Overview

-The average rental price in Twin Peaks North is currently $2,478, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 75.1% of California neighborhoods.
+The average rental price in Twin Peaks North is currently $4,645, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 83.3% of the neighborhoods in California.

 Twin Peaks North is a suburban neighborhood (based on population density) located in Lake Arrowhead, California.

-Twin Peaks North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+Twin Peaks North real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Twin Peaks North neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics